michael-fadely/dlang-utils/README.md

 Some common things I use in my D projects.

 # Module Overview
+## util.modifiable
+Contains a template structure `Modifiable!YourType` that raises a flag when the value of members marked with the `@Modifier` attribute in your structure have changed.
+The field `bool modified;` indicates the modified state of your structure.
+This can be useful, for example, to determine when to serialize a structure to disk.

 ## util.string
 ### `regexEscape`
 Replaces common regular expression characters with their escape codes.
 If no escaping is necessary, the input string is returned.